gtuck/web3400/php-code-examples.md

 - **Resource**: A link to an external resource.
 - **NULL**: A variable without any value.

-PHP data types are not explicitly declared; rather, they are determined at runtime based on the context.
 There are multiple methods to identify a variable's type.

 **Identifying Type and Value**